Ketel Marte Preview, Player Props: Diamondbacks vs. Cubs

 - The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 20th in the league.

-- The Cubs have the 14th-ranked team ERA across all league pitching staffs (4.14).
+- The Cubs have a 4.12 team ERA that ranks 14th across all league pitching staffs.

-- Cubs pitchers combine to give up 156 home runs (1.1 per game), the ninth-fewest in the league.
+- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (156 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.